msterhuj/tpFastApi/README.md

 DB_URI=mysql+pymysql://fastapi:fastapi@mariadb:3306/fastapi
 ```

-or customize the values on docker compose file
+You can change the values or customize the values on docker compose file

 ## Run the project